ForgeRock/ping-android-sdk/foundation/device/device-client/CONCEPT.md

 **Result-Based API**: All operations return a `Result<T>` type, enabling functional programming patterns and explicit error handling without exceptions.

-**Note:** While all device types implement the `update()` operation, the Ping Identity server may restrict updates for certain device types (OATH and Push devices are typically immutable on the server side).

 ### Supported Device Types